-There are many ways to contact us, the student members: you can use the form on the webpage (https://picc.physics.ox.ac.uk/contact/); contact the chair by sending an e-mail to picc.chair@physics.ox.ac.uk; email us by clicking on our names on the Committee page; or simply talk to your "year rep" or someone else on the committee directly.
+There are many ways to contact us, the student members: you can use the form on the webpage (https://picc.physics.ox.ac.uk/contact/); contact the chair by sending an e-mail to the address on the title page; email us by clicking on our names on the Committee page; or simply talk to your "year rep" or someone else on the committee directly.
 All your comments will be taken seriously and can be handled anonymously if you want to.
 If you are interested in playing a bigger role and directly participating in PJCC meetings as a committee member (where you'll get free sandwiches!), please contact the PJCC Chair at the above email.